 Rising sales of new automobiles along with an increasing demand from the replacement market is expected to catalyse the global demand of timing belts.
 Automobile sales have been strong in both developed and emerging markets after a period of sluggish growth in many regions as a result of the global economic slowdown.
 This has catalysed the demand of timing belts from the OEM segment.
 Although OEM sales account for a major share of the global timing belt market, the bulk of the demand comes from the replacement segment.
 The size of the replacemet market for timing belts is significantly higher than the OEM market as most timing belts normally need to be replaced as part of regular maintenance every 60,000 to 100,000 miles.
 Europe and North America currently account for the bulk of the global timing belt market.
-The Asia pacific region, however, represents the fastest growing market catalysed by a strong growth in automobile sales in China, India, South Korea, Thailand, etc. Looking forward, we expect the global timing belt market to reach a value of US$ 8.8 Billion by 2024, exhibiting a CAGR of 5.6% during 2019-2024.
+The Asia pacific region, however, represents the fastest growing market catalysed by a strong growth in automobile sales in China, India, South Korea, Thailand, etc. Looking forward, IMARC Group expects the market to exhibit moderate growth during 2020-2025.

 Key Questions Answered in This Report: